 - Having anal or vaginal sex with someone who has HIV without using a condom or taking medicines to prevent or treat HIV

-HIV can also spread from an HIV-infected woman to her child during pregnancy, childbirth (also called labor and delivery), or breastfeeding.
-This spread of HIV is called mother-to-child transmission of HIV.
+HIV can also spread from a woman with HIV to her child during pregnancy, childbirth (also called labor and delivery), or breastfeeding.
+This is called mother-to-child transmission of HIV.

-You can’t get HIV from casual contact with a person infected with HIV, for example from a handshake, a hug, or a closed-mouth kiss.
-And you can’t get HIV from contact with objects such as toilet seats, doorknobs, or dishes used by a person infected with HIV.
+You can't get HIV from casual contact with a person who has HIV, such as a handshake, a hug, or a closed-mouth kiss.
+And you can't get HIV from contact with objects such as toilet seats, doorknobs, or dishes used by a person who has HIV.
 Use the AIDSinfo You Can Safely Share…With Someone With HIV infographic to spread this message.

 How can I reduce my risk of getting HIV?

-- Get tested and know your partner’s HIV status.
+- Get tested for HIV.
 Talk to your partner about HIV testing and get tested before you have sex.
 Use this testing locator from the Centers for Disease Control and Prevention (CDC) to find an HIV testing location near you.

-- Have less risky sex.
+- Choose less risky sexual behaviors.
 HIV is mainly spread by having anal or vaginal sex without a condom or without taking medicines to prevent or treat HIV.

-- Use condoms.
-Use a condom correctly every time you have vaginal, anal, or oral sex.
+- Use condoms every time you have sex.
 Read this fact sheet from CDC on how to use condoms correctly.

 - Limit your number of sexual partners.
-The more partners you have, the more likely you are to have a partner with HIV whose HIV is not well controlled or to have a partner with a sexually transmitted disease (STD).
+The more partners you have, the more likely you are to have a partner with poorly controlled HIV or to have a partner with a sexually transmitted disease (STD).
 Both of these factors can increase the risk of HIV transmission.
-If you have more than one sexual partner, get tested for HIV regularly.

 - Get tested and treated for STDs.
-Insist that your partners get tested and treated too.
-Having an STD can increase your risk of becoming infected with HIV or spreading it to others.
+Insist that your partners get tested and treated, too.
+Having an STD can increase your risk of getting HIV or spreading it to others.

 - Talk to your health care provider about pre-exposure prophylaxis (PrEP).
-PrEP is an HIV prevention option for people who don’t have HIV but who are at high risk of becoming infected with HIV.
-PrEP involves taking a specific HIV medicine every day.
+PrEP is an HIV prevention option for people who don't have HIV but who are at risk of getting HIV.
+PrEP involves taking a specific HIV medicine every day to reduce the risk of getting HIV through sex or injection drug use.
 For more information, read the AIDSinfo fact sheet on Pre-Exposure Prophylaxis (PrEP).